 More geopolitically important than the arms dealing is the Russian naval facility in Tartus.
 Hafez gave permission to the Soviets to establish the base back in 1971, and it’s been a vital port operation ever since.
 It’s also Russia’s only military port still in operation outside the former USSR.
 Through the realpolitik lens of Vladimir Putin and Co., it makes perfect sense to keep Bashar in power.
 He is a valued munitions customer, but more important, he gives them a place to resupply their nuclear subs.

-Some pro-regime Lebanese politicians support the creation of a pan-Arab “Greater Syria”, which would encompass Lebanon.
-For its part, the Syrian government and its many supporters still consider Lebanon a province rather than a sovereign neighbour.
+Some pro-regime Lebanese politicians support the creation of a pan-Arab “Greater Syria,” which would encompass Lebanon.
+For its part, the Syrian government and its many supporters still consider Lebanon a province rather than a sovereign neighbor.
 Similarly, many Lebanese bristle at the thought of being one with Syria, as its residents are considered by much of the country to be lower class.

 During the Tripoli clashes, a pro-rebel Lebanese commander named Abu Ibrahim told us, “This has been going on my whole adult life,” referring to fighting Syrian-backed militias fighting in Lebanon.
 He showed scars that he said were from battling Syrian troops in 1983 and added that, for now at least, he would not let his sons fight.
 The Syrian Army and its local proxies are also widely accused of massacring Sunnis in Tripoli during the civil war, a dark episode that will never be forgotten by Lebanese residents.

 The deep hatred and mistrust of the Syrian presence in Lebanon is exacerbated by Syrian forces’ almost-daily incursions into Lebanese territory.
 With a weak military and a security establishment still largely loyal to the Syrian regime, Lebanon has so far failed to react to these exchanges in any meaningful way.